So you're thinking of adding a roo (or maybe two!) into your flock and you're trying to work out whether that would be a good thing?

 The saddle protects the hen's back and sides until feathers can grow back, to make them less painful.

-Is that what you want for your girls?
+Is that what you want for your ladies?

 It's one of the main reasons backyard chicken keepers have males - to produce more chickens.
 Because, of course, if there's a rooster with hens, there are going to be fertilised eggs.